How to Make Regret a Catalyst For Positive Change

-I did commit and follow through on most of the promises I made to myself and god in that bed.
+I did commit and follow through on most of the promises I made to myself and God in that bed.
 I educated myself and continue that commitment to this day.
 I have become a much better and happier person than I once was.
 I stopped with the substance abuse and neglect of my body.
-I now have the greatest relationship I have ever had, with the most amazing woman.
-I also committed to offering my services to be of value to the world in a greater way than I could have done, being in the job I was in at the time.
+I now have the greatest relationship with myself I have ever had, and I have welcomed the most amazing woman into my life.
+I also committed to offering my services to be of value to the world in a greater way than I could have done before, being in that job which didn’t bring me any satisfaction at the time.

 So should people dwell in regret?
 In my view, it’s certainly not going to move them forward.
 My regret started to fade away as I became more and more proactive and following through on my commitments to change.
 Setting the goal to change is one thing.
 Not giving up on it and doing small steps which move us towards the goal is what is important.
 I have mourned the loss and considered the causes which created the string of bad choices I made as a young person.
 I think that is vital to understanding what it is that makes us do what we do.
 That honesty is difficult because it means confronting uncomfortable issues around our history but is exactly where the growth gold lays in wait for those brave enough to mine it.

 That commitment to our integrity and growing self-awareness around what is of value to us is where the rubber hits the road in our emotional landscape.
 I believe that paying the closest attention to the harmony of what our core is telling us to do is where the bedrock of success in anything is nurtured.